iluvcapra/bwavfile/README.md

   * Broadcast-Wave metdata extension, including long description, originator information, SMPTE UMID and coding history.
   * Reading and writing of embedded iXML and axml/ADM metadata.
-  * Reading and writing of timed cues and and timed cue region.
+  * Reading and writing of timed cues and and timed cue regions.

 ### Feature Roadmap

 Some features that may be included in the future include:
   * Broadcast-Wave `levl` waveform overview data reading and writing.
-  * Sampler and Instrument mentadata.
+  * Sampler and Instrument metadata.
+  * Performance improvements.

 ## Use Examples